Torchwood: Development

-Later development

-BBC Three described Torchwood as the centrepiece of its autumn 2006 schedule and the successful first series led to a second series on BBC Two and a third on BBC One in 2009.
-However, Davies expressed concern that the third series was aired in a summer evening graveyard slot.
+Davies expressed concern that the third series was aired in a summer evening graveyard slot.
 Lead actor John Barrowman felt that the show had been mistreated by BBC executives, despite what he felt was the programme's proven popularity and success.
-The third series, Children of Earth, began shooting on 18 August 2008 and comprised a five-episode mini-series that aired over five consecutive days at 9 pm on BBC One from 6 July 2009, and 9 pm on BBC America HD and BBC America from 20 July 2009.
-Davies and Gardner stayed on as executive producers and Peter Bennett produced the series.

 In August 2009, Davies stated that the fourth series was "ready to go", and that he had the next series planned out, stating, "I know exactly how to pick it up.
 I've got a shape in mind, and I've got stories.
 I know where you'd find Gwen and Rhys, and their baby, and Jack, and I know how you'd go forward with a new form of Torchwood."
 At the time, he stated he would prefer for series four to be another mini-series, though he had no qualms about doing another thirteen-episode run.
 A November 2009 article posted on Eve Myles's website stated that shooting for the fourth series was to begin in January 2011.

-Subsequently, Davies looked to US networks to finance future series of the programme.
+Subsequently, Davies looked to American networks to finance future series of the programme.
 He was turned down by one of the United States' major television networks, Fox; some had speculated the Fox project could have been a spin-off or a reboot.
-Later, Davies succeeded in striking a deal with US premium cable network Starz.
+Later, Davies succeeded in striking a deal with American premium cable network Starz.
 The production of the fourth series was not officially announced until June 2010: a ten-episode mini-series co-produced between BBC Wales, Starz and BBC Worldwide, airing summer 2011.